 - 5.6.3.1 The Employment Areas are designated within the Urban Areas on Maps 1-A, 2-A and 3-A, respectively.
-Generally, Employment Areas will develop on lands having municipal water and sewage services. - 5.6.3.2 Permitted uses in Employment Areas are: manufacturing, assembly and processing of goods, service industries, research and development facilities, warehousing, business parks, limited personal service uses, hotels, storage of goods and materials, and freight transfer and transportation facilities.
-Uses declared to be obnoxious under the provisions of any applicable statute, regulation or guideline shall not be permitted.
+Generally, Employment Areas will develop on lands having municipal water and sewage services. - Permitted uses in Employment Areas are: manufacturing, assembly and processing of goods, service industries, research and development facilities, warehousing, business parks, limited personal service uses, hotels, storage of goods and materials, freight transfer and transportation facilities, cannabis production and processing facilities, and medical cannabis production sites.
+Cannabis production and processing facilities and medical cannabis production sites will be encouraged to locate in Employment Areas with municipal servicing.
+Applications for the development of a cannabis production and processing facility or medical cannabis production site are subject to the Information Requirements contained in Section 7.3.2.1 of this Plan.
+Uses declared to be obnoxious under the provisions of any applicable statute, regulation or guidelines shall not be permitted.

-Limited personal service and retail uses, serving the Employment Area may be permitted up to 10 % of the aggregate gross floor area of the permitted uses.
+Limited personal service and retail uses, serving the Employment Area may be permitted up to 10% of the aggregate gross floor area of the permitted uses.
 Major retail use with a gross leasable area of 2,000 square metres or greater or any single retail use greater than 500 sq. metres that is not ancillary to employment uses shall not be permitted within Employment Areas.